Available in the following:

 That evening all of a sudden I learned to like Tchaikovsky’s 4th Symphony.
 Thanks to its unique interpretation of Gustavo Gimeno, who without doubt follows in the path of Yevgenij Mravinskij

-From the 2015/16 season, Gustavo Gimeno has taken up the post as Music Director of the Orchestre Philharmonique du Luxembourg.
+Gustavo Gimeno has been Music Director of the Orchestre Philharmonique du Luxembourg (OPL) since 2015.

 During the past season Gustavo Gimeno and the OPL extended their contract for three more years until 2022.
 Gustavo Gimeno conducts the OPL in various concert formats and plans to expand the orchestra’s touring activities as well as its discography.
 In the current season he will share the Philharmonie stage with such artists as Daniel Barenboim, Krystian Zimerman, Khatia Buniatishvili, Sir Bryn Terfel and Frank Peter Zimmermann.
 He will again present an opera production in Luxembourg, Mozart’s Don Giovanni.